+35725368683

 2. If they fail to remove the mortgage despite the payment, the seller and lender confirm that once the buyer presents the type B receipt to the DLS, the DLS will transfer the title deed to the buyer.

-Although not recommended, an alternative is to proceed without type A but with type C. Type C is a statement from the buyer saying they wish the contract of sale to be submitted without a type A statement.
+Although not recommended, an alternative is to proceed without a type A but with a type C. Type C is a statement from the buyer saying they wish the contract of sale to be submitted without a type A statement.
 In this case, the buyer will not have the protection that type A gives.

 Administrative fines